2024 Solar Incentives Guide for Newtown, CT - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

-Specific incentives, including ones handled by the Connecticut government or by your county/municipality, sometimes have additional qualifications.
+Specific incentives, including ones handled by the Connecticut government or by your county/municipality, may have additional qualifications.
 Get in touch with your local Newtown solar installer to discover what incentives your project may qualify for.

-If I already have solar panels, can I still claim incentives?
+If my house already has solar panels, can I still claim incentives?

 How long until the federal solar tax credit ends?

-The Clean Energy Credit (formerly called the federal solar tax credit, or the ITC), is scheduled to end on January 1, 2035.
-Currently set at 30%, the credit will drop to 26% in 2033 and to 22% in 2034.
+The federal solar tax credit, formerly known as the ITC and now titled the Clean Energy Credit, is scheduled to end January 1, 2035.
+The current 30% credit will end in 2032, replaced by a 26% credit in 2033 and a 22% credit in 2034.

-Can I use a combination of solar and another type of renewable energy to power my home?
+Can I use both solar and another type of renewable energy to power my home?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.